 Sponsored By: Acrobatique Canada

-With an eye for precision, sharp technical skills, and a passion for teaching and mentorship, Melissa Klassen is the Canadian industry leader in the exciting world of AcroDance.
+With an eye for precision, a passion for mentorship, and a clean and understandable approach, Melissa Klassen is your industry-leader for all things AcroDance.

 DANCE EDUCATORS INTERNATIONAL